Iceberg tables¶

 To learn more about Iceberg catalogs, see the Apache Iceberg documentation.

-Catalog integrations¶
+Catalog integration¶

 Metadata and snapshots¶